CharlesStockman/osConfiguration/shell/zshellNotes.md

 ### 5. Prompt manipulation and redrawing

 zle reset-prompt and zle redisplay are widgets you can call from within other widgets or even from async processes (the pattern behind prompt themes that show git status without blocking).

+# Functions

+## zmv
+A user contributed function included with most zsh distributions.
+It allows you to move, copy, or link files based on pattern matching.
+You can read more in the functions section.

+$ autoload -U zmv  # First load zmv in your .zshrc file or local shell with.

+### Examples
+<b>rename all .JPEG extensions to .jpg</b>
+$ zmv '(*).JPEG' '$1.jpg'

+<b>replace all spaces in file and folder names with underscore --notice parameter replacement is available from the variables section</b>

+$ zmv '(* *)' '${1// /_}'

+The zmv widget can also handy copying and symlinking.
+You can use it with alias zcp='zmv -C' and alias zln='zmv -L' or you can symlink files names zcp and zln in your $fpath to zmv.